iotrustedio/steganolock/.github/ISSUE_TEMPLATE/security-bug-report.md

 ---
-name: Security bug report (recommended)
+name: Security bug report
-about: Report a bug related to security vulnerability
+about: "[Recommended] Report a bug related to security vulnerability"
 title: "[BUG][Security] *Replace this by the title of the security bug*"
 labels: bug, security
 assignees: ''